sethchurch/discord-armory-5e/README.md

   name: "myCommand",

   // String, Description of command usually how its used and what it does
-  description: "This command is very important and makes the world better syntax {prefix}myCommand",
+  description: "This command is very important and makes the world better!
+Syntax {prefix}myCommand",

   // Boolean, If the command will show up in help or not
   show: true,